 As your teen drives, talk to them about specific hazard areas, possible areas of conflict, and blind spots where trouble may hide.
-Teens tend to be less skilled at anticipating these trouble areas as experienced drivers.
-A good exercise is to have your teen describe the blind spots and possible areas of conflicts they see.
+Teens tend not to be as good at anticipating these trouble areas as experienced drivers.
+A good exercise is to have your teen describe the blind spots and possible areas of conflict they see.
 It will let you know that they are thinking, anticipating, and driving intelligently.